oneconvergence/dkube-examples/mnist/README.md

 - Click predict

 ## Automate using pipelines
-Run this [pipeline](https://github.com/oneconvergence/dkube-examples/blob/tensorflow/mnist/pipeline.ipynb) to automate training and serving using kubeflow pipelines.
+Run this [pipeline](https://github.com/oneconvergence/dkube-examples/blob/R/mnist/pipeline.R) in RStudio IDE to automate training and serving using kubeflow pipelines.